bcgov/moh-hnclient-v2/hl7v2-readyapi-plugin/README.md

 2. The properties ${#TestCase#decodedHL7v2Response} in subsequent assertions.
 It is also available as a context property ${decodedHL7v2Response} are now available in subsequent assertions

 ### Assert HL7
-This assertion allows you to assert specific parts of an HLy V2 message down to the component level.
+This assertion allows you to assert specific parts of an HL7 V2 message down to the component level.

 #### Usage
+The Assertion contains 4 fields:
+* Segment - The name of the HL7 segment to compare (e.g. MSH).
+Required.
+* Sequence - The sequence of the field to compare.
+1-based index.
+Required.
+* Component - The component of a field to compare.
+1-based index.
+Only use if the field is broken down to Component level (via ^ delimiters).
+Optional.
+* Expected Value - The expected value at the given Segment/Sequence/Component.
+This can be a hard-coded value or a property (Test Case property or Properties property)

+Note, the assertion does not currently support repeating segments.
+If a segment is repeated, the last occurrence will be used for comparison.

 # Configuration
 These steps apply when you are building the plugin from source.
 If you have been provided with a distribution of the plugin then follow the Installation steps.